Minute Stats

 Recorded Votes

-A recorded vote happens when a councillor requests a roll call, putting each member's yea or nay on the public record.
+A recorded vote happens when a councillor requests a roll call.
 Most motions pass by voice vote.

 Council directed staff to study how to repave roads in Chippewa Park using Municipal Accommodation Tax funds, with a report due January 22, 2024.
 A bid to remove tax language from carousel funding discussions was rejected, keeping that funding option on the table.
 Council also ordered updates to city IT and privacy policies by March 25, 2024, and approved routine administrative matters including a new Deputy City Treasurer appointment and a lane closure at 377 Second Avenue.